Skip to main content

 }

-Data sources created through the API have a type of api.
-End Close also supports connecting data sources directly via Stripe, Snowflake, and CSV uploads through the dashboard.
+Data streams created through the API have a type of api.
+End Close also supports connecting data streams directly via Stripe, Snowflake, and CSV uploads through the dashboard.

-A data source key cannot be changed after creation.
+A data stream key cannot be changed after creation.
 Choose a key that clearly identifies the system it represents.

 Records

-A record is a single financial transaction or entry within a data source.
-Records are the core unit of reconciliation — End Close matches records from one data source against records from another.
+A record is a single financial transaction or entry within a data stream.
+Records are the core unit of reconciliation — End Close matches records from one data stream against records from another.
 Every record requires:

 FieldDescription

-type_keyThe key of the data source this record belongs to
+data_stream_keyThe key of the data stream this record belongs to

 dateThe date of the transaction (ISO 8601 format)